Reverse orbifold construction and uniqueness of holomorphic vertex operator algebras: Conjugacy classes of the automorphism group of a lattice VOA

 \begin{proposition} Let $g$ be an order $3$ automorphism of $V_N$.
 Assume the following: \begin{enumerate}[{\rm (1)}] \item the Lie algebra structure of the fixed-point weight $1$ subspace $(V_N^g)_1$ is $E_{6,3}A_{2,1}^3$; \item the weight one space of the irreducible $g$-twisted $V_N$-module is non-zero. \end{enumerate} Then $g$ is conjugate to $\sigma_6$ by an element of $\Aut (V_N)$. \end{proposition}

-\begin{proof}Let $H$ be the automorphism group of the glue code $N/Q$ and let $K$ be the inner automorphism group of $V_N$.
-Since $H$ has the shape $2.S_4$, it has exactly one conjugacy class of order $3$.
+\begin{proof} For $N=Ni(E_6^4)$, $H$ has the shape $2.S_4$ and it has exactly one conjugacy class of order $3$.
 By Lemma \ref{Lem:M}, there exists a group homomorphism $p:\Aut (V_N) \to H\cong 2.S_4$ with the kernel $K$.
 By \eqref{Eq:sigma6}, the assumption (1) and Proposition \ref{Prop:con3}, $p(g)$ is conjugate to $p(\sigma_6)$ by an element of $H$.
-Hence, we may assume that at the beginning of the proof.
+Hence, we may assume that